Registering with the police

 Keeping your UKVI account up to date

-You can update your personal information in your UKVI account, such as your contact details.
+You can update your personal information in your UKVI account, including:

 Your eVisa will be linked to your passport so you must update your UKVI account if you get a new passport.
 If you travel before you get confirmation that your UKVI account has been updated, take your old passport with you as well as your new passport.